KyserClark/ntfy/README.md

 Essentially, all you have to do is point the server URL to your host IP address/port and create a topic, and you're off to the races.
 This tool is designed to self-host a docker container on your local area network (LAN).
 If you run `ntfy` on a virtual machine (VM), ensure your VM is in bridge mode.
 Otherwise, the ntfy server can't communicate with other devices on your network.

 For more info, refer to NetworkChuck's video: [https://www.youtube.com/watch?v=poDIT2ruQ9M&ab_channel=NetworkChuck](https://www.youtube.com/watch?v=poDIT2ruQ9M&ab_channel=NetworkChuck)
 This is where I first learned about and how to use ntfy.
 My tool cuts down on keystrokes and makes it easier to setup and modify.
 If you encounter any bugs or issues, please let me (Kyser Clark) know.
+As of now, the install.sh file is for Debian-based systems.
+If you run a different version of Linux, you'll have to install dependencies manually.

+This tool has been tested on the following versions of Linux:
-This was only tested on Kali Linux 2023.3
+* Kali Linux 2023.3
+* Ubuntu 22.04.3 LTS (Jammy Jellyfish)
+* Parrot OS Security Edtion 5.2 (Electro Ara)
+* Pop!_OS 22.04 LTS (NVIDIA)
+* Linux Mint 21.2 "Victoria" (Cinnamon Edition)

 ## Usage
 Execute ntfy with options like so: